Decentralised-AI/DeepResearch_Finance/README.md

   sub-gap queries and content is also identified and added to the rest of usinque relevant content.
 The final relevant contents along with the original query and the relenat sub-queries are passed in an LLM which is then trying to summarize the content and generate an answer.

+How the `Chain of RAG` agent works:

+The idea of this agent is to decompose complex queries and gradually find the fact information of sub-queries.
+It is very suitable for handling concrete factual queries and multi-hop questions The agent operates in a few iterations.
+In the first iteration, the agent is using previous intermediate queries and answers (not available to the 1st iteration) and tries to generate a new follow-up question that can help answer the main query when previous answers are not helpful.
+The tool at this stage asks only simple follow-up question as it might be difficult to address complex questions.
+The followup query is passed as input to another LLM agent which is using this query to first identify the data collections that potentially contain the relevant information.
+Then it iterates through the identified data collections and retrieved the relevant chunks.
+All relevant chunks are gathered in a list.
+Then the deduplicated relevant chunks and the follow up questions are passed into another LLM agent which is trying to generate and precise answer without hallucinating.
+Then the retrieved relevent to the follow-up question chunks, the follow-up query and the intermediate answer are passed as input to another LLM agent which selectes the relevant chunks that support the Q-A pair.
+By Q-A pair, we mean the follow-up query the intermediate answer.
+This selected chunks are stored in a list.
+Also, the follow-up query and the intermediate answer are stored in a list so they can be used in the second iteration.
+Therefore, in the 2nd iteration, the agent will try to come up with another follow-up question to help answer parts of the initial query that were not covered in the first intermediate answer.
+In this way the model ensure that is asking the question from multiple angles and extract the relevant content to fully answer the intial query.
+An early stopping mechanism is developed to stop the iterations when the question has been answered thoroughly.

 When all the above have been initialized we do the following: